ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/farnam.md

 Farnam has access to a number of GPFS filesystems. `/gpfs/ysm` is Farnam's primary filesystem where home, project, and scratch60 directories are located.
 For more details on the different storage spaces, see our [Cluster Storage](/clusters-at-yale/data/cluster-storage) documentation.

 You can check your current storage usage & limits by running the `getquota` command.
-Note that the per-user usage details only update once daily.
+Note that the per-user usage breakdown only update once daily.

 !!!
 Warning
     Files stored in `scratch60` are purged if they are older than 60 days.
 You will receive an email alert one week before they are deleted.